New York Icons: Central Park

 The terrace spans two levels, has two grand and one lesser staircase, and had an outdoor restaurant in the 60s.
 Deterioration and drug trafficking in the 1970s saw the fountain run dry for decades.
 Featured in Home Alone 2, Ransom, Stuart Little 2, Avengers, John Wick, Amazing Race, and many video games (Mafia II, GTA IV, CoD:MW3, Cyrsis 2).

-Swimming pool during summer, skating and hockey (annual Central Park Classic) rink during winter.
+Public swimming pool during summer (visitors must bring a lock), skating and hockey (annual Central Park Classic) rink during winter.
 Owned by Trump.

 Strawberry Fields (1985)